sfigg/commercialization-public/docset/manufacture/iot/iot-core-manufacturing-guide.md

 # IoT Core manufacturing guide

+Thinking about mass-producing devices running Windows 10 IoT Core?
+Use the [Windows ADK IoT Core Add-ons](iot-core-adk-addons.md) to create images that you can quickly flash onto new devices.

+You can create **test images**, which include tools for quickly accessing and modifying devices.
+Test images are great for:
+-  Developers, hardware vendors, and manufacturers (OEMs) who are trying out new device designs.
+-  Hobbyists and organizations that are creating devices designed to run in non-networked or controlled network environments.

+You can create **retail images**, which can be made more secure for public or corporate networks while still receiving updates.

+You can add customizations, including apps, settings, hardware configurations, and board support packages (BSPs).

+For OEM-style images, you’ll wrap your customizations into package (.cab) files.
+Packages let OEMs, ODMs, developers, and Microsoft work together to help deliver security and feature updates to your devices without stomping on each other's work.

 \[This content has been tested on Windows 10 IoT Core Build 10586.
 Some of these procedures do not yet work on newer preview builds, including Windows 10, version 1607.\]

-This guide walks you through creating Windows 10 IoT Core (IoT Core) images that can be flashed to retail devices and maintained after you've sent them to your customers.

-To do this, we'll use the tools in the [Windows ADK IoT Core Add-ons](iot-core-adk-addons.md).

-We'll show you how to wrap your apps, files, settings, and drivers into packages that can go into the image.
-Packages help OEMs, ODMs, developers, and Microsoft work together to deliver security and feature updates to your devices without stomping over each other's work.

-This guide is written toward OEMs, but ODMs and developers can use the same processes to test IoT Core apps, drivers, board support packages (BSPs).

 ## <span id="Scenarios"></span><span id="scenarios"></span><span id="SCENARIOS"></span>Scenarios
 -   [Get the tools needed to customize Windows IoT Core](set-up-your-pc-to-customize-iot-core.md)